Municipal Heritage Committee

 The Committee also works with the City's Parks, Recreation and Leisure Services Department to install heritage site plaques at notable sites throughout the community.
 The heritage site plaques are approximately 2'X3' in size and recount the story of a site that no longer stands in its original condition.
 The goal of this program is to recognize the community's heritage and to provide information to residents and visitors.
-There are presently nineteen located throughout the community.
+There are presently twenty-one located throughout the community.

 The City of North Bay's Municipal Heritage Committee is comprised of a minimum of 5 members.
 By-law 38-96, which establishes the MHC, identifies that the Committee must have representation from one member of each of the following organizations: